 The intense dry flavor of Amontillado opens a lot of opportunities for food pairings:

-- You can drink it with white meat like rabbit, pheasant or chicken: Try it with Asian-style spices and with patés and terrines.
+- You can drink it with white meat like rabbit, pheasant, or chicken: Try it with Asian-style spices and with patés and terrines.

 - It’s also great with savory soups like beef consommé, mushroom soup, or vegetable cream soups.

 When shopping Amontillado, pay special attention to the exact name on the bottle label.
-Besides Sherry, you’ll find other drinks with Amontillado in their names, such as Amontillado Brandy or Amontillado Whiskey.
+Besides Sherry, you will find other drinks with Amontillado in their names, such as Amontillado Brandy or Amontillado Whiskey.
 These are liquors based on Amontillado, but they are much stronger in alcohol and quite different in taste.

 Amontillado Sherry typically comes in bottles of 375ml, 500ml, or 750ml.
 For an entry-level wine of the latter size, expect to pay between 10 and 30 USD.
 Better Amontillados cost between 40 and 80 USD, and high-quality V.O.S. or V.O.R.S. wines can cost hundreds of dollars.

 Amontillado is a remarkable fortified wine that represents some of the oldest traditions of Spanish winemaking.
 As it combines the maturation techniques of Fino and Oloroso Sherry, you can consider it the most sophisticated type of Sherry.
-And with the many food pairing options it provides, it’s a great add-on to every dinner night.
+And with the many food pairing options it provides, it is a great add-on to every dinner night.